akka/akka-projection/docs/src/main/paradox/actor.md

 processing of the envelope.
 The @scala[`Try`]@java[`Optional<Throwable> error`] indicates if the processing was successful or failed.

+The lifecycle of the actor is managed by the `Projection`.
+The actor is automatically stopped when the `Projection` is stopped.

 Another implementation that is loading the current count for a word on demand, and thereafter caches it in the in-memory state: